John Marshall: Career

-After the United States ratified the Constitution, newly elected President George Washington nominated Marshall as the United States Attorney for Virginia.
-Though the nomination was confirmed by the Senate, Marshall declined the position, instead choosing to focus on his own law practice.
+After the United States ratified the Constitution, newly-elected U.S. President George Washington nominated Marshall as the United States Attorney for Virginia.
+His nomination was confirmed by the United States Senate, but Marshall declined the position, instead choosing to focus on his own law practice.
 In the early 1790s, the Federalist Party and the Democratic-Republican Party emerged as the country was polarized by issues such as the French Revolutionary Wars and the power of the presidency and the federal government.
-Marshall aligned with the Federalists, and at Alexander Hamilton's request, he organized a Federalist movement in Virginia to counter the influence of Thomas Jefferson's Democratic-Republicans.
+Marshall aligned with the Federalist Party.
+At Alexander Hamilton's request, he organized a Federalist movement in Virginia to counter the influence of Thomas Jefferson's Democratic-Republican Party.
 Like most other Federalists, Marshall favored neutrality in foreign affairs, high tariffs, a strong executive, and a standing military.
 In 1795, Washington asked Marshall to accept appointment as the United States Attorney General, but Marshall again declined the offer.
 He did, however, serve in a variety of roles for the state of Virginia during the 1790s, at one point acting as the state's interim Attorney General.

 In 1796, Marshall appeared before the Supreme Court of the United States in Ware v.
 Hylton, a case involving the validity of a Virginia law that provided for the confiscation of debts owed to British subjects.
 Marshall argued that the law was a legitimate exercise of the state's power, but the Supreme Court ruled against him, holding that the Treaty of Paris in combination with the Supremacy Clause of the Constitution required the collection, rather than confiscation, of such debts.
 According to biographer Henry Flanders, Marshall's argument in Ware v.
 Hylton "elicited great admiration at the time of its delivery, and enlarged the circle of his reputation" despite his defeat in the case.